 “We conclude that, despite the fact that Democratic parties posted more frequently during this period, changes in how Facebook rated content may have resulted in a doubling of the total shares of local Republican party posts compared to local Democratic party posts in the first half of 2019,” the paper’s authors write.

-According to the experts, determining what prompted the shift near the end of 2018 is “challenging.”
+As I have said.
+Determining what prompted the shift near the end of 2018 is “challenging.”
 But, owing to the Facebook Papers, they highlight that their findings broadly match with what we know about Facebook’s algorithm change and the reaction to it.
 In January 2018, the firm announced a substantial shift to News Feed’s ranking mechanisms, emphasizing “meaningful social interactions,” or MSI.
 However, according to papers released by Facebook whistleblower Frances Haugen in early 2019, publishers and political parties were questioning whether MSI was rewarding negativity.

-“Of course, we can’t say what caused the shift in 2018 without the actual algorithm,” one of the paper’s authors, Kevin Reuning, commented on Twitter.
+“Of course.
+We can’t say what caused the shift in 2018 without the actual algorithm.”
+One of the paper’s authors, Kevin Reuning, commented on Twitter.
 “We can conclude there was a shift, particularly on Facebook, that had an impact on a huge number of local Republican parties.”
 We may also state that the timing corresponds to what others have observed regarding Facebook’s modifications.”

-Meta branded the researchers’ findings “implausible” in a statement to NBC News, claiming that differences in involvement could be linked to other reasons.
-“It doesn’t add up with what MSI actually did,” a company representative said, “which was to minimize the amount of public content — such as that of political parties — on the platform.”
-“Instead, the trends here appear to coincide with a divisive election cycle, and given that differences between political parties in the United States have been growing for decades, it’s implausible that a change in Facebook ranking would fundamentally shift how people choose to engage with political parties.”
+Meta branded the researchers’ findings “implausible” in a statement to NBC News.
+Claiming that differences in involvement could be linked to other reasons.
+“It doesn’t add up with what MSI actually did.”
+A company representative said.
+“Which was to minimize the amount of public content — such as that of political parties — on the platform.”
+“Instead.
+The trends here appear to coincide with a divisive election cycle.
+And given that differences between political parties in the United States have been growing for decades.
+It’s implausible that a change in Facebook ranking would fundamentally shift how people choose to engage with political parties.”

 Have you enjoyed reading this article?
-To read more exclusive material from THN, follow us on Facebook.
-According to analysts, a tweak in Facebook’s algorithm in 2018 benefited Republican groups.
+To read more exclusive material from THN.
+Follow us on Facebook.
+According to analysts.
+A tweak in Facebook’s algorithm in 2018 benefited Republican groups.